microsoft/OrcasNinjaTeam/ora2pg-install/Windows/README.md

 ## Installer Details

-**installora2pg.ps1** PowerShell script can be used for installing _ora2pg_ on windows platform.
+**installora2pg.ps1** PowerShell script can be used for installing _ora2pg_ on Windows platform.
 The script does not have any pre-requisites as long as there is an internet connection available to download the required packages.
 The script also checks if the components are already installed and does not installs it again if already found.
 The installation log ```installora2pg-yyyyMMddHHmmss.log``` is created for every run under the workspace folder.

 The script tries to call the following  urls which should have access from the machine (needs attention incase of corporate internet proxy).

+- http://microsoft.com (to check internet access)
 - https://www.oracle.com/database/technologies/instant-client/winx64-64-downloads.html
 - https://www.oracle.com/database/technologies/instant-client/microsoft-windows-32-downloads.html
 - https://download.oracle.com/